Childhood Commercial Hotel Home Investment with Jay Anderson

-The commercial property is strong focus on accommodation assets and also medical assets.
+The commercial property is a strong focus on accommodation assets and also medical assets.

 I went to Marian College at Kenthurst.
 Whilst I was at school, my main focus was getting into hotels and owning and operating hotels, so all the study I did was around hotel management.

-And first kind of few years out of school, I was working in hotels from front desk, duty manager, front office manager and roles like that.
-I was basically… The main focus was following in the footsteps of my dad, my uncle and my grandfather.
+And the first kind of few years out of school, I was working in hotels from the front desk, duty manager, front office manager and roles like that.
+I was basically… The main focus was following in the footsteps of my dad, my uncle, and my grandfather.

 Having grown up in a hotel for nine years of his life, Anderson elaborates on what the experience was like and why it caused him to want to follow in the steps of others in his family…